baxpick/cpctelera_example/README.md

 This repository provides a Docker-based build environment for [CPCtelera](https://github.com/lronaldo/cpctelera), a C development framework for the Amstrad CPC home computer.

-The primary goal is to offer a consistent and isolated build environment that works across different host operating systems, specifically addressing potential build issues encountered on platforms like macOS with Apple Silicon.
+The primary goal is to offer a consistent and isolated build environment that works across different host operating systems, including native support for both x86_64 (amd64) and arm64 (Apple Silicon) architectures via a multi-architecture Docker image.

 This example focuses on building the `platformClimber` game, originally found in the CPCtelera examples, but the Docker image can be used to build other CPCtelera projects.